Screening technology for wastewater, process water and liquids with Roto-Sieve rotary drum screens

 - maintenance and inspection

-Performance: considered per time unit, a Roto-Sieve rotating drum screen is separating the biggest quantity of suspended solids, compared to in channel screens, channel grids, step screens, etc.
+Performance: considered per time unit, a Roto-Sieve rotary drum screen is separating the biggest quantity of suspended solids, compared to in channel screens, channel grids, step screens, etc.

 The disadvantage of a in channel screen is that a bigger water pressure at certain points is pushing particles and fibers through the perforations.
 Whenever the perforated plate is moving, all the water condensates on a smaller free section, the higher flow at that particular section, coming along with a higher pressure is leading to this unwanted push through effect.